columnflow/columnflow/docs/user_guide/ml.md

 # How training happens in Columnflow: K-fold cross validation
 Machine learning in columnflow is implemented in a way that k-fold cross validation is enabled by default.
 In k-fold cross validation the dataset is split in k-parts of equal size.
-For each training, k-1 parts are used for the actual training and the remaining part is used for validation of the model.
+For each training, k-1 parts are used for the actual training and the remaining part is used to test the model.
 This process is repeated k-times, resulting in the training of k-model instances.
 In the end of the training columnflow will save all k-models, which are then usable for evaluation.
 An overview and further details about possible variations of k-fold cross validation can be found in the [sci-kit documentation](https://scikit-learn.org/stable/modules/cross_validation.html).